You’ve got the freedom to learn what you want | Courses from ₹2499, check out

 • It generates higher profits.
 Value investing can generate spectacular returns.

 • Lower risks with higher rewards.
-The risk-to-reward ratio is favorable when the stock evaluation is done properly.
+The risk-to-reward ratio is favourable when the stock evaluation is done correctly.

-• Based on profound fundamental analysis rather than emotions.
-Investors evaluate multiple metrics like P/E, and D/E that helps them arrive at the safe margin of a stock.
+• Based on profound fundamental analysis rather than emotions, investors evaluate multiple metrics, such as P/E and D/E, that help them arrive at a stock's safe margin.

-• Makes the most of compounding.
-If you reinvest dividends then returns increase exponentially.
+• It makes the most of compounding.
+If you reinvest dividends, then returns increase exponentially.

 • Value investors take into consideration the company rather than the stocks.

-• Value investing is a time-consuming process as sometimes investors need to hold their stocks for years.
+• Value investing is time-consuming as sometimes investors need to hold their stocks for years.

-• Value investing investors need to be self-confident.
-This means they need to go against the flow of the market.
+• Value investors need to be self-confident.
+This means they need to go against the market's flow.

-If you want to become a professional in Value Investing, then enroll in "Value Investing Course".
+If you want to become a professional in Value Investing, then enrol in the "Value Investing Course".
 This course will help you to achieve excellence in this domain.

 What is Growth Investing?

 Growth investors generally chase the market for high-risk stocks.
-If you’ve ever seen a disclaimer from a financial company then you know the disclaimer that past performances do not indicate future results.
+If you’ve ever seen a disclaimer from a financial company, you know that past performances do not indicate future results.
 This is the exact opposite of what growth investment states.

 What are the Pros and Cons of Growth Investing?